-Dr. Gradinaru's work has focused on developing and using optogenetics (Gradinaru et al., Cell, 2010) and CLARITY (Chung et al., Nature, 2013; Yang et al., Cell, 2014; Treweek et al., Nature Protocols, 2015) to dissect the circuitry underlying neurological disorders such as Parkinson's (Gradinaru et al., Science, 2009).
+Prof. Gradinaru's work has focused on developing and using optogenetics (Gradinaru et al., Cell, 2010) and tissue clearing (Chung et al., Nature, 2013; Yang et al., Cell, 2014; Treweek et al., Nat.Prot, 2015) to dissect the circuitry underlying neurological disorders such as Parkinson's (Gradinaru et al., Science, 2009).
 Her group is now working to understand how perturbations of neuronal network activity can permanently impact the function and even viability of comprising neurons and ultimately change network properties and animal behavior.
-Of particular interest to the group are chronic experiences, subtle but persistent actions on brain networks that can cause lasting changes in the function of individual cells and circuits.
+Of particular interest to the Gradinaru laboratory are chronic experiences, subtle but persistent actions on brain networks that can cause lasting changes in the structure and function of individual cells and circuits.
 Examples include depressive states (it takes weeks of exposure to modest but repeating nuisances to generate an animal model of depression) or Deep Brain Stimulation as used in brain disorders, where electrical stimulation of defined brain areas can improve behavior and this effect can, remarkably, outlive the stimulation.
 The mechanisms by which these activity changes have long-lasting effects could involve any or all of: (1) circuit rewiring via strengthening and/or weakening of synapses; (2) inducing or preventing neuronal degradation; (3) releasing or blocking protective factors known to aid in neuronal function and health.
 Research on these topics has been complicated by the heterogeneous nature of the brain.
-We have previously helped develop optical inhibitors and potentiators of neuronal activity and the ability to target them to defined pathways in the brain as well as the methods necessary to monitor the influence of such manipulations.
-Our lab will continue to develop enabling technologies for anatomical mapping and chronic bidirectional control to define circuit changes that affect cell function and health and understand the fundamental mechanisms behind such changes.
+Dr. Gradinaru previously helped develop optical modulators of brain activity and the ability to target them to defined pathways as well as the methods necessary to monitor the influence of such manipulations.
+The Gradinaru laboratory will continue to develop and disseminate enabling technologies (including delivery vectors; Deverman et al, Nat.Biotech., 2016) for high content anatomical mapping and chronic bidirectional control to define circuit changes that affect cell function and health and to understand the fundamental mechanisms behind such changes.

 (1) Methods for precise neuromodulation (Optogenetics): Optogenetics uses light together with genetically encoded, light-sensitive proteins to modulate or monitor the function of specific cell types within living heterogeneous tissue.
 Optogenetics provided neuroscientists with means to activate or inhibit the firing of a defined population of neurons at physiological, millisecond time scales and study the effects on living, freely moving organisms.
 By targeting expression of the opsin(s) to a defined class of neuron within a specific brain structure, it is possible to understand the function of those neurons with a precision not possible with electrical or chemical methods.
 Through optogenetic experiments, neuroscientists are rapidly unraveling how individual neurons and circuits work together to control mood, learning, memory, desire and sensory and motor function as well as how these circuits are altered in disease states.
 Although now a mature field, in the early days starting with 2005 there were significant challenges that we have solved: many opsins, especially pumps, were not well tolerated by mammalian cells and therefore could not be used in vivo.
 We have worked out subcellular and transcellular trafficking strategies that resulted in potent and safe optogenetic tools, which includes inhibitors that span the visible spectrum, and generalizable strategies for targeting cells based not on genetic identity, but on morphology or tissue topology, to allow versatile targeting when promoters are not known or in genetically intractable organisms.
 The same principles used to better traffic opsins outside of the endoplasmic reticulum and into the membrane work for an array of newly described opsins for neuroscience and are likely to help with tolerability in mammalian cells of microbial opsins yet to be discovered or engineered.